Skip to main content

 Once the initial overhead of setting up the database connections, deployments and creating a few sample pages even inexperienced developers and analysts can create new pages using the existing ones as a template.

-It's as easy as: Copy an existing page from your pages folder and edit as needed.
+It's as easy as copying an existing page from your pages folder and editing as needed.

 Sharing views